stolostron/managedcluster-import-controller/README.md

 `multicloud-operators-cluster-controller` is the controller that handles functionalities that's related to the clusterregistry cluster resource.

 current functionality of `multicloud-operators-cluster-controller`
-- installing multicluster-endpoint on cluster created by hive via syncset
+- installing klusterlet on cluster created by hive via syncset
-- triggering the remote deletion of multicluster-endpoint on managed cluster
+- triggering the remote deletion of klusterlet on managed cluster

 ## How to's